John Coates (sports administrator): Olympic bids

-As he explained: Over the course of my involvement with three Australian Olympic bids, I watched this bidding process get out of hand.
+As he explained: "Over the course of my involvement with three Australian Olympic bids, I watched this bidding process get out of hand.
 After a relatively benign process delivered the 1988 Games to Seoul, the 1992 bid took the process to a new level of professionalism and competition.
-That escalation continued for the 1996 and 2000 bids, with each successive bidder seeking an edge.
+That escalation continued for the 1996 and 2000 bids, with each successive bidder seeking an edge."

-In July 2021, the International Olympic Committee (IOC) awarded the hosting rights of the 2032 Summer Olympics to Brisbane, stating that John Coates played no role in the bidding decisions.
+In July 2021 the International Olympic Committee (IOC) awarded the hosting rights of the 2032 Summer Olympics to Brisbane, stating that John Coates played no role in the bidding decisions.
 However, it was believed that Australia's win in the one-city race wouldn't have been possible "if we didn't have John Coates".
-Coates, who maintains close ties with the IOC President Thomas Bach, was able to secure the hosting rights for Australia for the second time, after the 2000 Summer Olympics that took place in Sydney.
-However, The foul play by John Coates in electing Brisbane as the venue for summer Olympics 2032 creates a fear in the minds of the citizens of Brisbane about an economic crisis.
+Coates, who maintains close ties with the IOC President Thomas Bach, was able to secure the hosting rights for Australia for the third time, after the 1956 Summer Olympics held majorly in Melbourne and the 2000 Summer Olympics that took place in Sydney.
+However, some critics believe that he made a terrible mistake because some sectors of Australian society believe that holding these games could cause an economic recession in the country and there's a real possibility to exceed the planned budget.
 Prior to the Sydney Olympics, Coates had allegedly paid $35,000 inducements to both of the two African members of the IOC, Major-General Francis Nyangweso of Uganda and Charles Mukora of Kenya in 1993.
 "My view was it might encourage them to consider their votes for Sydney," Coates said at the time.